mosip/documentation/docs/adopting-lts-1.2.0.md

     * Training and capacity building
     * Technical advisory on ID and use case implementations

-## Details about the current stable LTS release
+## What’s New in LTS 1.2.0

-MOSIP's current LONG TERM SUPPORT RELEASE is v1.2.0 (Asymetric Amoeba).
-The section below highlights the key features, benefits and the new modules added.
+MOSIP's current LONG TERM SUPPORT RELEASE is v1.2.0.
+The section below highlights the key features, benefits, and new modules added.

-### What’s New in Asymetric Amoeba

-**Functional benefits**
+**Functional Benefits**

 - New Admin UI with robust APIs
 - New Partner Management Portal UI with robust APIs
 - New Resident Portal with robust APIs

-**Other benefits**
+**Other Benefits**

 - Enhanced security
-- Finer Documentation
+- Finer documentation
 - Enhanced mechanism to evaluate performance
-- Improved service level performance
+- Improved service-level performance
 - Standalone stages of registration processing

 **Tools & Add-ons**

-- Anonymous profiling to cater to the analytic needs
+- Anonymous profiling to cater to analytical needs
-- Improved reporting for better forecasting & efficient decision-making
+- Improved reporting for better forecasting and efficient decision-making
 - V3 Deployment Architecture
 - Dockerized test automation

-**Newer modules compatible with LTS**
+**Newer Modules Compatible with LTS**

 - e-Signet
 - Inji